cuttle-cards/cuttle/README.md

 ### Moves
 1. **Draw:**
 You may draw one card from the deck and put it in your hand.
+You may not draw past the 8-card hand-limit.
 If the deck is empty, you may pass.
 If three consecutive turns end with a pass, the game is a draw.
 	* Click the deck to draw a card

 2. **Points:**